Filing definition

 Examples of Filing in a sentence

-• From and after the filing of the 8-K Filing, the Company shall have disclosed all material, non-public information (if any) provided to any of the Buyers by the Company or any of its Subsidiaries or any of their respective officers, directors, employees or agents in connection with the transactions contemplated by the Transaction Documents.
+• From and after the filing of the 8-K Filing, the Company shall have disclosed all material, non-public information (if any) provided to the Buyers by the Company or any of its Subsidiaries or any of their respective officers, directors, employees or agents in connection with the transactions contemplated by the Transaction Documents.

 More Definitions of Filing